-Species morphology the and of parasite Plasmodium spp.
+a) Species and morphology of the parasite Plasmodium spp.

 Malaria's laboratory diagnostic manual (2009) says that parasites of the genus Plasmodium, vary in size, shape, and appearance, confusing with foreign elements such as fungi, bacteria, and other protozoa and thus hindering the diagnosis of Malaria.
 Microscopically the shapes of the species resemble rings, schizonts, and gametocytes are rounded.